dxdiag9908/windows-server-project/README.md

 Windows SysAdmin Project
 Overview
-This project demonstrates core Windows Server administration skills focusing on Active Directory management and PowerShell automation.
-It simulates real-world sysadmin workflows for user and group management, auditing, and task automation — essential for IT professionals, students, and jobseekers preparing for certifications or interviews.
+This project demonstrates core Windows Server administration skills, focusing on Active Directory management and PowerShell automation.
+It simulates real-world sysadmin workflows for user and group management, auditing, and task automation — essential for IT professionals, students, and job seekers preparing for certifications or interviews.

 Project Structure
 1. Active Directory Setup & Management